alexei379/CarND-Traffic-Sign-Classifier-Project/README.md

 | ![](https://raw.githubusercontent.com/alexei379/CarND-Traffic-Sign-Classifier-Project/master/test_signs/36.jpg) | Go straight or right | Go straight or right |

 The model was able to correctly guess 10 of the 10 traffic signs, which gives an accuracy of 100%.
 The accuracy is in line with the test data set accuracy of 94.5%.
-I believe that such high accuracy was due to images on Google Street View are collected in a similar way as the trainig data set was created (i.e. pictures of real signs in the streets).
+I believe that such high accuracy was due to images on Google Street View are collected in a similar way as the training data set was created (i.e. pictures of real signs in the streets).

 ### 3. Model Certainty - Softmax Probabilities

 The model is pretty certain about all images.
 The lowest "first" probability is for "Road work" sign is 0.940166592598.
-Model recognizes some features of "Children crossing" and "Slippery road" signs, which is correct as they are also represented by a triangle with a symbol in the middle.
+The model recognizes some features of "Children crossing" and "Slippery road" signs, which is correct as they are also represented by a triangle with a symbol in the middle.

 Table with top-5 softmax probabilities (left to right: most certain -> least certain)
 <table>